Information about Fall term classes

 - Asynchronous means that the course component is expected to be completed remotely that week at a time of your own choosing.

 To avoid timing conflicts, asynchronous courses are not supposed to change to synchronous after enrollment starts.
 However, courses currently set as synchronous may still change to asynchronous between now and the first week of classes.

-Starting this Fall, final exam schedules will be released in October.
-This will allow students to avoid enrollment conflicts, and will significantly reduce instances of exam hardship.
-See sfu.ca/students/support/academic-policies-and-procedures/fall-exam-scheduling.html for details.
+Final exam schedules will be released in October.
+This timing will allow you to avoid enrollment conflicts, and will significantly reduce instances of exam hardship.
+See New Exam Scheduling for details.